 Dorit Aram, PhD, is Professor and Head of the School Counseling program at Tel Aviv University.
 She also serves as the Head of the Quality Assessment Committee for Early Education in Israel.
 Professor Aram is a board member of the Israeli branch of the World Organization for Early Childhood Education, and the Israel Literacy and Language Society.
 She is on the Literacy Research Panel of the International Literacy Association and a member of the European Literacy Network.
 Her research focuses on adult-child interactions and their implications for early development.
 Professor Aram has conducted interventions aimed at improving support for preschool teachers and parents and improving children's early literacy and socio-emotional development.
 In her presentation, Professor Aram will review studies on the nature of adult-child book-reading in the early years and their relationship to children's development.
 She will describe and discuss a series of shared book reading interventions, both at home and in preschools, with pre-school age at-risk children.

-Community Medicine and Health Promotion, Pediatrics, and Educational Psychology at the University of Connecticut
+Community Medicine & Health Promotion, Pediatrics, & Educational Psychology at the University of Connecticut, USA

 Mary Beth Bruder, PhD